retry51776/notes/psychlogy/psychology.md

 > Association Areas is where **mistake** happens too, is easier to noticed but **harder to change** compare to **Perception**

+> unaware preconception? `identify preconception cause problem, what causes association, how to reduce association`

 **ways to change association**
 1. avoid trigger
    1. increase awareness